-Complainant (You)

-Name Job Title or Position Applied for

-Work/Home Address City, State, Zip C ode Telephone ()

-Work Unit/Area Mail Code Supervisor

-Respondent (the person who you believe discriminate d against or har assed you or another individual)
+Job Title or Position Applied for Name Work/Home Address City, state, Zip Code Telephone) Work Unit/Area Mail Code Supervisor Respondent (the person who you believe discriminated against or harassed you or another individual) Job Title Name Work Address City, State, Zip Code Telephone) Division Agency Supervisor

-Name Job Title

-Work Address City, State, Zip C ode Telephone ()

-Agency Division Supervisor

-The Complaint

-Check any of the following the hat you feel may be the ba isis for the comp plaint.

-Age Color Creed Disability General Harassment Marital Status Membership o local human right National Origin Political Affiliat Race ts commission Religion Retaliation Gender/Sexual Harassment Sexual Orientation Veterans Status Date most recent act of harassment/ took place: discrimination If you filed this conname of that age omplaint with another agency, give the ency: harassed.
-Be specific.
-Include the r name(s) of the indi a detailed descript vidual(s) who you ion of the incident((s); the date and time of the incident(s);

-Give the following information on all witnesses.
-Use additional paper if necessary.
-Name Address/Work Location Telephone

-How do you think this situation can be resolved?
+The Complaint Check all of the following that you feel may be the basi s for the complaint. ☐ Age ☐ Color ☐ Creed ☐ Disability ☐ General Harassment ☐ Marital Status ☐ Membership or activity human rights commission ☐ National Origin ☐ Political Affiliation ☐ Race ☐ Reliance on Public Assert on ☐Religion ☐Retaliation ☐Gender/Sexual Harassment ☐Sexual Orientation ☐Veterans Status Date Most recent act of haras took place: esment/discrimination If you filed this co omplaint with another agency, that agency: clude the name(s) of the individual; a detailed description witnesses and the name ndividual(s) who you iption of the incident Give the following information Name on all witnesses.
+Use ac Address/Work Lo cessary.
+Telephone How do you think this situatio n can be resolved?